 To get to Cinque Terre from Rome, we decided to rent a car and drive through the Tuscan landscape.
 That idea ended up being much more romantic than the reality, but we were very happy to have the car in Cinque Terre (read on to find out why as cars are generally difficult there).
-After a drive that was supposed to be 4 hours according to Google Maps, took us more like 8 hours, we finally arrived after dark and had to hike down into town.
+After a drive that was supposed to be 4.5 hours according to Google Maps, took us more like 8 hours, we finally arrived after dark and had to hike down into town.

 None of the towns allow you to drive in them so you have to park on top of the hill and walk the rest of the way.
 The streets are cobbled or brick too so be prepared to pull your wheeled suitcase across that for a while and up stairs.
 Another perk of packing light!

 We had chosen to stay in Manarola, the second town from the south as we wanted something a bit smaller and the “hotel” we found looked amazing.
 After putting our bags in our room we headed out for dinner.
 Thankfully at 10:00pm there was one restaurant open.
-I settled on the pesto ravioli since pesto is one of the specialities of the region.
+I chose the pesto ravioli since pesto is one of the specialities of the region.
 It was delish!

-Since nightlife is pretty non-existent here and we were exhausted from another long day, we turned in after dinner.
-The next day our plan was to take a boat to Monterosso, hike from there to Vernazza, take a boat or train to Riomaggiore and finish with the short walk along “Lover’s Lane” back to Manarola.
+Since nightlife is pretty non-existent here and we were exhausted from another looooong day, we turned in after dinner.
+Our plan the next day was to take a boat to the norhtern most town of Monterosso and hike the easy route from there to Vernazza.
+From there we planned to take a boat or train to Riomaggiore and finish with the short walk along “Lover’s Lane” back to Manarola.

 Everything started off perfectly!
 It was a beautiful day and we easily caught the boat to Monterosso.
 After touring the town and grabbing a gelato along the shore, we headed to buy our Cinque Terre Card – the pass necessary to hike the blue trail.
 Unfortunately, they were no longer selling the card after the summer season ended so they could continue on trail reconstruction.

 In October, 2011 there was a major flood that damaged many of the towns and closed the hiking trails.
 The government has done a lot of work to repair the damage, but the work is not complete.
-Well, there went plan A. Oh well, on to Plan B…

 We headed to the boat doc to catch a ride to Vernazza only to find out that the wind and choppy sea has caused them to cancel all boats for the afternoon.
 Oh well, we’ll just catch the train then…